sendanor/docs.sendanor.com/README.md

-# docs
-Documentation for Sendanor
+# Home of Sendanor Docs